-On the whole, over half of all Amazon sellers spend below $5,000 at launch, and nearly one-third spend no more than $1,000.
+On the whole, over half of all Amazon sellers spend below $5,000 at launch, and nearly one quarter spend no more than $1,000.

 Ecommerce isn’t a get-rich-quick tactic—it takes time to start generating profits.
 While the majority of Amazon arbitrage, wholesale, and dropshipping sellers turn a profit within three months of launching their businesses, private label sellers usually take longer.

-But the outlook is generally positive: 79% of all third-party Amazon sellers achieve profitability within 6 months of launching—92% within one year.
+But the outlook is generally positive: 63% of all third-party Amazon sellers achieve profitability within the first year of launching their business.

 There are many different ways you can fundraise the money you need to start an ecommerce business.

-Over half of Amazon sellers funded their businesses using personal savings, a testament to ecommerce’s affordability for aspiring entrepreneurs.
+Over three quarters of Amazon sellers funded their businesses using personal savings, a testament to ecommerce’s affordability for aspiring entrepreneurs.